yatinannam/PDF-Utility-Tool/README.md

 # PDF Utility Tool

-PDF Utility Tool is a free, offline, and open-source desktop application designed to simplify PDF management.
+PDF Utility Tool is a free, offline, and open-source desktop application designed to simplify PDF management.<br>

 Built with Python, Tkinter, and ttkbootstrap, it provides essential PDF editing and conversion features in a clean, dark-themed interface — no internet connection required.

 ---